marcgeurts/checker/docs/tasks/phpunit.md

 currentMenu: tasks
 ---

-# PHPUnit
+# PhpUnit

 [See oficinal documentation](https://phpunit.de/)

-The PHPUnit task will run your unit tests.
+The PhpUnit task will run your unit tests.
 It lives under the `phpunit` namespace and has following configurable parameters:

 ```yml